Home » Blog » Website Management » How to Enable WordPress Maintenance Mode on Your Website

 How to Enable WordPress Maintenance Mode on Your Website

 When it comes to brand new websites, WordPress Maintenance mode can prepare the audience for the upcoming launch.
-As a page at which users land after clicking on a curated content, it can serve as a “coming soon” notice.
+As a page on which users land after clicking on curated content, it can serve as a “coming soon” notice.

 As of maintenance, a page like this can come in handy when switching WordPress themes, testing plugins, and doing some minor adjustments.
 In these cases, incorporating WordPress Maintenance mode can solve all of the issues that come from visitors entering a half-done website revamp.